tpatterson1996/lcc-metadata-manual/record/main/associating-records.md

 ## Create Associations

 There are two ways to create associations.
 You can either associate a product with a project **or **associate a project with a product.
 If you import records from ScienceBase, the record associations might be automatically created, but sometimes you may have to create the associations manually \(as described below\).
+Associations can only be made after both records have been created in mdEditor.

 | Quick Reference: Creating an Association in Projects |
 | :--- |